astronomer/astro-docs/cloud/stable/03_deploy/02_deploy-cli.md

 ![Workspace Dashboard](https://assets2.astronomer.io/main/docs/deploying-code/v0.23-deployments.png)

-## Step 2: Configure your Airflow Deployment
+## Step 2: Configure Your Airflow Deployment

 Use the **New Deployment** menu to configure the following: